Afefhallajow/University/README.md

 | Cannot re-enroll passed course (>=60) | Checked in `EnrollmentService` before allowing new enrollment. |
 | Mark must be between 0 and 100 | Validated in `setMark` mutation logic, with passing threshold of 60. |

+##Postman Collection

+To facilitate API testing and exploration, a ready-to-use Postman collection is provided:

+File: University GraphQL API.postman_collection.json

+This collection includes all key queries and mutations, preconfigured with example inputs and ready for testing against your local server.

 ### Database Constraint Details

 - **SemesterEnum (SPRING, FALL)**: Defined as a PostgreSQL `ENUM` via Hibernate’s `@Enumerated(EnumType.STRING)` on `CourseOffering.semester`.